IMPORTANT UPDATE: Landlords and tenants with protected commercial leases during COVID-19 (coronavirus) emergency period

 You should continue to pay the rent you can afford while you negotiate.

 The negotiated rent reduction should be in line with your decrease in turnover so you will need to quantify this as a starting point for negotiation.

-A landlord is required to:
+Your landlord is required to:

 - not engage in misleading or deceptive conduct

-- provide accurate and sufficient information to enable negotiations and
+- provide accurate and sufficient information to enable negotiations, and

 It is important for tenants and landlords to communicate with each other about their situation as early as possible to try and reach an agreement.